 The paper highlights that Plastic Credits present an opportunity to support the implementation of inclusive EPR in EMDEs by doing the following:

-• Mobilizing additional financing required to overcome the plastic waste management infrastructure deficit
+- Mobilizing additional financing required to overcome the plastic waste management infrastructure deficit

-• Accelerating comprehensive waste collection and treatment
+- Accelerating comprehensive waste collection and treatment

-• Providing data, infrastructure, and a measurement framework to operationalize EPR schemes
+- Providing data, infrastructure, and a measurement framework to operationalize EPR schemes

-• Supporting a just transition and equitable inclusion of waste pickers
+- Supporting a just transition and equitable inclusion of waste pickers

 The discussion paper seeks to contribute to the broader conversation around innovative financing instruments for aligning financial flows and catalyzing finance for addressing the global plastic crisis.
 The paper is a precursor to a more detailed case study report that will look at the specific opportunities for Plastic Credits to support the implementation of inclusive EPR in Ghana, which Verra will use as an archetype of other EMDEs.
 The upcoming report will analyze key waste management data and perspectives from stakeholders on-the-ground.
-Verra expects to release this full report ahead of fifth session of the Intergovernmental Negotiating Committee to develop Global Plastics Treaty (INC-5) later this year in Korea.
+Verra expects to release this full report ahead of the fifth session of the Intergovernmental Negotiating Committee to develop a Global Plastics Treaty (INC-5) later this year in Korea.